djangify/inspirational/README.md

 Welcome to the GitHub repository for [Inspirational Guidance](https://www.inspirationalguidance.com) — a calm and capable platform designed to help women **live with purpose**.

-This Django-powered site offers journal prompts, calming tools, voice affirmations, and printable resources — all supporting intentional living for women navigating change, burnout, reinvention, and rediscovery.
+This Django-powered site offers journal prompts, calming tools, goal tracker and printable resources — all supporting intentional living for women navigating change, burnout, reinvention, and rediscovery.

 ---